Treeteey/Telegram_Weather_Bot/README.md

 8. Get group and topic ID. (as a homework find it yourself)
 9. To make bot **"private"** you need to insert those IDs in `weatherbot.py` script at `ALLOWED_CHAT_ID` and `ALLOWED_TOPIC_ID`.
 That way **only your** topic can work with that bot.
 Insert `BOT_TOKEN` and `WEATHER_API_KEY`  also.
+10. Install modules `pip install -r requirements.txt`
-10. Launch bot `py weatherbot.py`.
+11. Launch bot `py weatherbot.py`.
 In your topic input city name.

     ![](images/image_5.png)